erbarwick/CERCET/README.md

 ## How to use this repository
 ### Clone the repo
-If you don't have `git` installed, follow the guide in the `./guides` folder of this repository: [[Installing git on Windows or Mac]].
+If you don't have `git` installed, follow the guide in the `./guides` folder of this repository: [Installing git on Windows or Mac](https://github.com/erbarwick/CERCET/blob/main/guides/Installing%20git%20on%20Windows%20or%20Mac.md).

 Cloning the repository creates a new folder (directory) in whatever folder you run the command in, so keep in mind where you are.
 Run `pwd` to see your current working directory, then run these commands in Terminal (Mac) or PowerShell (Windows):
 ```sh